Jeonghyeon-US/quizatlas-itemgen-demo/README.md

 All demonstration materials are proprietary.
 Generated samples are for evaluation purposes only and should not be used in actual educational assessments.

-© 2025 [Project Author].
+© 2025 Jeonghyeon Lim.
 All rights reserved.
 Use of this repository does not grant rights to underlying technologies or methodologies.

 ## Quick Start (Local Demo)